lincc-frameworks/lf-workflow-dash/README.md

 ## License

-This project is licensed under the MIT License (probably) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/OliviaLynn/lf-workflow-dash/blob/main/LICENSE) file for details.

-TODO add